cea-hpc/modules/doc/source/module.rst

   Modules Tcl extension library location.

+  Default value is |file libdir_tcl_ext_lib|.
+It can be changed at installation time with :instopt:`--prefix` or :instopt:`--libdir` options.
   The value of this option cannot be altered.

  .. mconfig:: term_background

   Terminal background color kind.

-Defines :envvar:`MODULES_TERM_BACKGROUND`.
+  Default value is ``dark``.
+It can be changed at installation time with :instopt:`--with-terminal-background` option.
+The :envvar:`MODULES_TERM_BACKGROUND` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: term_width

   Set the width of the output.

-Defines :envvar:`MODULES_TERM_WIDTH`.
+  Default value is ``0``.
+The :envvar:`MODULES_TERM_WIDTH` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+The :option:`--width`/:option:`-w` command line switches change the value of this configuration option.

   .. only:: html